acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 First, thank you!

-Writing esoteric scientific software can be it's own reward, but it's not for the faint of heart.
+Writing esoteric scientific software can be its own reward, but it's not for the faint of heart.

-If you want a general overview as to why this software package exists, please look at the [Wiki], or my talk [Causal Dynamical Triangulations with CGAL][slides].
+If you want a general overview as to why this software package exists, please look at the [Wiki] or my talk [Causal Dynamical Triangulations with CGAL][slides].

 Second, here are some simple guidelines that will make it easier on me to process and accept your contributions.